Aug 27, 2016

 The exact cause of lipomas is unknown; however, obesity is not the root cause of the deposits.
 Lipomas do typically tend to run in families, however, so the cause likely has genetic underpinnings.

 Home Remedies for Lipomas

-Apple cider vinegar is our most popular reported cure for lipomas.
+Apple cider vinegar is a simple cure for lipomas.
 Drink 1 glass of water with 1-3 teaspoons of raw, organic apple cider vinegar 1-3 times a day.
 Start with less and increase the amount over time to make sure this remedy suits you.

-Our readers have made some interesting connections between diet and lipomas.
+As with most health problems, diet can make the problem worse, or solve it all together.
 While anyone dealing with a chronic health condition will do well to avoid artificial sweeteners, MSG, sugar and processed foods, there are a few other considerations for those who suffer with lipomas.
 Soy seems to be linked to lipomas.
-One or our readers found that dairy consumption, especially ice cream seemed to increase lipoma formation.
+Dairy products, especially ice cream seem to increase lipoma formation in some people.

 Natural Topical Treatments for Lipomas

 Castor oil is useful in removing a variety of growths from the body.
 Massage castor oil onto the areas of the lipomas before bed.
 Castor oil is greasy so use old pajamas and sheets when you use this treatment.

 DMSO (dimethyl sulfoxide) is another natural topical treatment for lipomas.
 Apply DMSO to clean skin with clean hands.
 DMSO is a solvent.
 Avoid chemicals in clothing and on your skin when you are using DMSO as the DMSO can "carry" the chemicals into your body.